SixArm/topics/topics/ui-ux-design-primer-introduction/index.md

 # What is this book?

-UI/UX Primer is a glossary guide ebook that describes one topic per page.
+UI/UX Design Primer is a glossary guide ebook that describes one topic per page.
 The primer is intended for quick easy learning about concepts, tactics, and ideas.

 ### Why these topics?